mtobesyajerry-sudo/law-firms1/MIGRATION_HEALTH_CHECK_GUIDE.md

 ## Why This Guide Exists

-This guide was created after the SOF/SOW verification columns disappeared 5-6 times due to a "restore" migration that recreated the `kyc_clients` table without critical columns.
+This guide was created after recurring migration issues that caused system failures:
+1. **SOF/SOW verification columns disappeared 5-6 times** - "restore" migration recreated `kyc_clients` table without critical columns
+2. **Storage bucket "not found" errors occurred 8+ times** - Inconsistent bucket creation migrations

 This guide helps prevent similar issues in the future.

 ## The Problem Pattern

 **What Happened:**
-1. A migration added columns to an existing table
+1. A migration added columns/resources (tables, buckets, columns)
-2. Later, a "restore" migration recreated the table WITHOUT those columns
+2. Later, a "restore" or conflicting migration recreated the resource WITHOUT those additions
-3. The columns kept disappearing, requiring repeated fixes
+3. The additions kept disappearing, requiring repeated fixes
 4. This wasted significant time and tokens

-**Root Cause:**
+**Root Causes:**
 - Using `CREATE TABLE IF NOT EXISTS` in "restore" migrations
+- Using `INSERT...ON CONFLICT` for storage buckets (unreliable)
-- Not keeping the base table definition up-to-date with all added columns
+- Not keeping the base definitions up-to-date with all added features
-- Multiple patch migrations trying to add the same columns
+- Multiple patch migrations trying to add the same resources
+- No verification after resource creation

 ## Prevention Checklist